ParnianSrb/Scientific-Calculator/README.md

 To use python I have tried coding with PyCharm which has been easy and straightforward.
 Here is the link to download and install: https://www.jetbrains.com/pycharm/download/?section=windows / https://www.jetbrains.com/help/pycharm/installation-guide.html#snap

 The Calculator project is popular mostly because students start their coding practice with it, so I gave it a try, however I have several problems that I mention here:

-1.ans Button: The answer Button does not work correctly, I also think its not so beneficial either because I have the Equal Sign Button.
+1. ans Button: The answer Button does not work correctly, I also think its not so beneficial either because I have the Equal Sign Button.
-2.Memory Buttons: m, MC, MR and M+ Buttons do not work properly, but have not spent enough time to get them right.
+2. Memory Buttons: m, MC, MR and M+ Buttons do not work properly, but have not spent enough time to get them right.

 In order to solve the second problem, I will try to fix those buttons, and lastly, update the project.